TeskaLabs/asab/docs/reference/services/web/authorization_multitenancy.md

 mock_user_info_path=/conf/mock-userinfo.json
 ```

 ## Multitenancy

-`asab.web.auth.AuthService` supports multi-tenancy.
 Incoming request can specify tenant context using `X-Tenant` HTTP header.
 If this header is not empty, `AuthService` extracts the tenant ID and verifies if the request is authorized
 to access that tenant.
-The request tenant can easily be accessed anywhere using `asab.contextvars.Tenant.get()`.
+The request tenant can easily be accessed using `asab.contextvars.Tenant.get()`.

-### Strictly multitenant endpoints

-Strictly multitenant endpoints always operate within a tenant, hence they need the `tenant` parameter to be always provided.
-Such endpoints must define the `tenant` parameter in their **URL path** and include `tenant` argument in the handler method.
-Auth service extracts the tenant from the URL path, validates the tenant existence,
-checks if the request is authorized for the tenant, and finally passes the tenant name to the handler method.

 ```python
 import asab.contextvars